flatcar-archive/flatcar-docs/docs/_index.md

 -------------- |
 [Getting started with Docker][docker] |
 [Customizing Docker][customizing-docker] |
+[Use a custom Docker or containerd version][use-a-custom-docker-or-containerd-version] |
 [Switching from Docker to containerd for Kubernetes][containerd-for-kubernetes] |

 ### Reference